Latest U.S. mass shooting puts pressure on Biden to secure new gun laws | Law-Order

 Nearly 70% of Americans support adding "strong or moderate" federal gun restrictions, and ideas such as background checks and databases to track ownership have even greater public support, a 2019 Reuters poll found https://www.ipsos.com/en-us/news-polls/reuters-ipsos-data-gun-control-2019-02-08.
 Biden's fellow Democrats hold only slim majorities in both the House of Representatives and the Senate.

 The House on March 11 passed two bills that would broaden background checks for gun buyers, but the legislation faces an uncertain future in the Senate.
 Most legislation requires 60 votes in the 100-seat chamber to move forward.
 With Republicans holding 50 seats, reaching that threshold appears difficult.
+Biden has not put forth his own legislation but on Tuesday reiterated his call for the Senate to approve the House-passed bills and also advocated a ban on assault-style weapons.
 A Senate panel held a hearing on gun issues on Tuesday.

-Biden has not put forth his own legislation but issued statements of support for the House-passed bills and called for Senate passage.
+"This is not and should not be a partisan issue.
+This is an American issue.
+It will save lives - American lives - and we have to act," Biden said.
+Asked by a reporter if he would propose his own bill, Biden said he would talk about that later.

 Any potential gun control measures passed by Congress would almost certainly face a legal challenge that could reach the Supreme Court, whose 6-3 conservative majority is seen as sympathetic to an expansive view of gun rights.
 PAST FAILURES